Worshiping community at Xavier University provides spiritual home for diverse group of non-Catholic students

 Pennebaker became part of that initial group of 10 students who helped start Common Ground.
-That core group has more than tripled in size, with 40 to 50 students coming to worship now.
+That core group has more than tripled in size, with 40 to 50 students now coming to worship.
 They even had their first worship service in a dorm this year.

-“We had baptism that night, and we didn’t have quite the right space to make it happen,” said King-Kaiser.
+“We had baptism that night, and we didn’t have quite the right space to make it happen,” King-Kaiser said.
 “So we used a giant bucket — ice bucket challenge style — and dumped water on her out on the yard.
 It was gorgeous!”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.